-Getting an inheritance from a loved one may be bittersweet but it may also be awkward if a tax bill comes attached.
-Kim Parlee talks to Georgia Swan, a Tax and Estate Planner with TD Wealth, about some options around inheritances and why the CRA may wish to claw some funds back.
+Getting an inheritance from a loved one may be bittersweet but it can also be awkward if a tax bill is attached.
+Kim Parlee speaks with Georgia Swan, a Tax and Estate Planner with TD Wealth, about some options around inheritances and why the CRA can sometimes wish to claw funds back.

 Well, that's a question I get quite often, Kim.
 And actually, unlike the United States, Canada doesn't have inheritance tax, or doesn't really tax beneficiaries.
 But that doesn't mean that the deceased person and their estate are not taxed.